Services

 Peer Support Group

-Peer Support Groups: Led by trained participants, who actively engage with their peers in friendly and supportive group sessions.
-These groups provide a space for individuals to share their experiences, offer feedback, and promote positive changes in each other's lives.
 Through this empowering peer-led approach, young people are encouraged to take on leadership roles and become positive influences within their community.
 This localised support promotes a sense of community and accountability, creating a safe and open environment for individuals to grow and thrive together.

 Benefits